bobbruno/MaskRCNNWorkshop/workshop/content/200-obj-detection-train/200-via-console.md

 	![CloudFormation Stacks](resources/cloudformation-stacks.png?width=800px)
 5. On the "Create Stack" page, select "Template is ready" under "Prepare template" and "upload a template file" under "Specify template".
 	![Create Stack](resources/create-stack.png?width=800px)
-6. Click on "Choose file", navigate to the git repo you cloned before, go to the `amazon-sagemaker-examples\advanced_functionality\distributed_tensorflow_mask_rcnn` folder and select the `cfn-sm.yaml` file.
+6. Click on "Choose file" and navigate to the git repo you cloned before
+6. Go to the `mask_rcnn_lab/mask_rcnn/` folder and select the `cfn-sm.yaml` file.
 7. Click "Next".
 8. On the "Specify Stack Details" page, give the stack a name.
 We suggest "`sm-stack-2020-03-10`".
 9. Under "Parameters", go to "S3BucketName" and fill it with "`mask-rcnn-demo-coco-iad-<unique-id>`".
 Leave the other parameters as they are.